julianromera/demo/README.md

 grunt start
 ```

-Above script allow you to edit you content and have your `/www` always up to date.
+Above script allow you to edit your `/sources` and have your `/www` always up to date.
 Just refresh the web page!

-> If you are working on both _core_ source code and contents you probably want to run `grunt start` on both repos to enjoy a complete automatism in updating the `/www` folder!
+> If you are working on both _core_ source code and _demo_ contents you probably want to run `grunt start` on both repos to enjoy **a complete automatism in building the `/www`** folder!